 Satanic ritual abuse (SRA) is described as severe physical, sexual, and psychological abuse associated with Satanic cults and ritual worship; extreme violence and torture; child abuse of multiple victims by multiple adult perpetrators who may themselves by victims; and deliberate and sophisticated indoctrination and brainwashing (Becker & Coleman, 1999)1.
 Reports of SRA have involved secret multigenerational Satanic cults that form an international network; illicit drugs; ritual sacrifice and murder; Satanic symbols; the observance of Satanic holidays; forced impregnation; and the involvement of high-ranking members of society (Ross, 1995)2.
 SRA is often associated with dissociative identity disorder (DID) (Becker & Coleman, 1999; Ross, 1995; Robinson, 2009)1,2,3 by those who believe that SRA is a widespread social ill, by those who believe that SRA is the most blatant proof of the danger of so-called "False Memory Syndrome," and by those whose opinion lies somewhere in-between.

 The Satanic ritual abuse panic describes a period in the 1980s and early 1990s during which reports of SRA were epidemic and many social workers, therapists, police officers, and conservative Christians were taken in by these claims.
 While the panic began in America, similar claims started originating from other English speaking countries such as Canada, England, and Australia as well (Robinson, 2009)3.
 Claims grew until it was eventually said that tens of thousands of people were involved in SRA in North America alone and that thousands of ritual human sacrifices were occurring per year (Ross, 1995)2.
-The sheer impossibility of and lack of tangible support for such claims led to a change in public and professional opinion by the early 2000s.
+The sheer impossibility of and lack of tangible support for such claims led to a change in public and professional opinion by the early 2000s, and many professionals in the field of trauma and dissociation were vocalizing doubts as early as 1990.
 Many individuals who were once convinced that they had survived SRA have since sued their therapists for giving them these beliefs (Robinson, 2009)3.

 During the Satanic ritual abuse panic, many innocent people were accused of crimes that they never committed, and the false allegations were and are still used as an excuse to ignore and discredit legitimate accounts of child abuse, especially those involving repressed memories, DID, or religious or ritualized abuse.
-There's reason to believe that often quoted numbers of false allegations have been grossly inflated by certain individuals, often in the name of sensationalism.
+There's reason to believe that often quoted numbers of false allegations have been grossly inflated, often in the name of sensationalism.
 Many of the allegedly false cases of Satanic ritual abuse, such as the cases involving the Kellers and Frank Fuster, are associated with strong evidence that sexual abuse had occurred and were actually prosecuted on these grounds.
 The Satanic-based panic was driven largely by media frenzy and rare cases such as the McMartin preschool case in which the original allegations were expanded to include many innocent individuals, but it should be noted that even the McMartin case involved clear evidence of the sexual abuse of at least three children.
-In this way, the Satanic scare damaged both those adults who were falsely accused and those children whose abuses were ignored because of the fantastical elements introduced to their cases and because of public backlash to certain types of abuse whether they included anything remotely ritualistic or not.
+In this way, the Satanic scare damaged both those adults who were falsely accused and those children whose abuses were ignored because of the fantastical elements introduced to their cases or because of public backlash against any child abuse report.
 Dozens of cases that had nothing to do with SRA were pegged as being similar to the McMartin case and were dismissed accordingly.
-In many ways, the Satanic ritual abuse panic contributed to the way in which child abuse is ignored, downplayed, or disbelieved today (Cheit, 2014)6.
+In many ways, the Satanic ritual abuse panic contributed to the way in which child abuse is ignored, downplayed, or disbelieved today (Cheit, 2014)8.

 1 Becker, T. & Coleman, J. (1999, May).
 Ritual abuse: An European cross-country perspective.
 In The Spectrum of Dissociation.
 Presentation conducted at the ISSD Spring Conference, Manchester, UK.